oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 ## Summary

-You now know how to configure Generative AI Services using Workspace Utilities and Create a Data Model using AI.
+You now know how to create a Data Model using AI.
 You may now **proceed to the next lab**.

 ## Acknowledgments

 - **Author** - Ankita Beri, Senior Product Manager
-- **Last Updated By/Date** - Ankita Beri, Senior Product Manager, October 2025
+- **Last Updated By/Date** - Ankita Beri, Senior Product Manager, November 2025